Privacy policy

 Information on legal bases:

-If we ask users for their consent to use third-party providers, the legal basis for data processing is permission.
-Otherwise, user data is processed on the basis of our legitimate interests (i.e. interest in efficient, economic and recipient-friendly services).
-In this context, we would also like to draw your attention to the information on the use of cookies in this privacy policy.
+If we ask users for their consent to the use of third-party providers, the legal basis for data processing is permission.
+Otherwise, user data is processed on the basis of our legitimate interests (i.e. interest in efficient, economical, and recipient-friendly services).
+In this context, we would also like to refer you to the information on the use of cookies in this Privacy Policy.

 Types of data processed:

-Usage data (e.g. page views and length of stay, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication and process data (e.g. IP addresses, time information, identification numbers, people involved).
-Event data (Facebook) (“event data” is information that is sent to the provider Meta via meta pixels (whether via apps or other channels) and relates to people or their actions.
-This data includes details of website visits, interactions with content and features, app installations, and product purchases.
-The event data is processed with the aim of creating target groups for content and advertising messages (custom audiences).
-It is important to note that event data does not include actual content such as written comments, login information, and contact information such as names, email addresses, or telephone numbers.
-“Event data” is deleted by Meta after a maximum of two years, and the resulting target groups disappear when our meta user accounts are deleted.).
+Usage data (e.g. page views and dwell time, click paths, usage intensity and frequency, device types and operating systems used, interactions with content and functions); meta, communication, and procedural data (e.g. IP addresses, time information, identification numbers, persons involved).
+Event data (Facebook) ("event data" is information that is sent to the provider Meta, for example via Meta Pixel (whether via apps or other channels), and relates to persons or their actions.
+This data includes, for example, details of website visits, interactions with content and functions, app installations, and product purchases.
+Event data is processed with the aim of creating target groups for content and advertising messages (Custom Audiences).
+It is important to note that event data does not include actual content such as written comments, login information, or contact information such as names, email addresses, or telephone numbers.
+"Event data" is deleted by Meta after a maximum of two years, and the target groups formed from it disappear when our Meta user accounts are deleted.).

 Purposes of processing:

-Provision of our online offering and usability; reach measurement (e.g. access statistics, recognition of returning visitors); tracking (e.g. interest/behavioral profiling, use of cookies); target group formation; marketing.
-Profiles with user-related information (creating user profiles).
+Provision of our Online Offering and user-friendliness; reach measurement (e.g. access statistics, recognition of returning visitors); tracking (e.g. interest-/behavior-based profiling, use of cookies); target group formation; marketing.
+Profiles with user-related information (creation of user profiles).

 Retention and deletion:

-Deletion in accordance with the “General Information on Data Storage and Deletion” section.
-Storage of cookies of up to 2 years (Unless otherwise stated, cookies and similar storage methods can be stored on users' devices for a period of two years).
+Deletion in accordance with the information in the section "General Information on Data Storage and Deletion".
+Storage of cookies for up to 2 years (unless otherwise stated, cookies and similar storage methods may be stored on users' devices for a period of two years).

 Legal bases: